Gregory Zuckerman

-Gregory S. Zuckerman (born September 7, 1966) is a special writer at The Wall Street Journal and a non-fiction author.
+Gregory S. Zuckerman (born September 7, 1966) is an American investigative journalist, bestselling author, and special writer at The Wall Street Journal.
+Known for his in-depth reporting on finance, energy, and biotechnology, Zuckerman has written extensively about major Wall Street trades, the fracking boom, and the development of COVID-19 vaccines.
+He is the author of several acclaimed nonfiction books, including The Greatest Trade Ever, The Man Who Solved the Market, and A Shot to Save the World.
+A three-time Gerald Loeb Award winner, Zuckerman is recognized for breaking significant financial news and profiling influential figures in business and science.

 Education and family

-Gregory Zuckerman grew up in Rhode Island and was graduated from Brandeis University, magna cum laude in 1988.
+Gregory Zuckerman was born on September 7, 1966, to a Jewish-American family.
+He grew up in Rhode Island and graduated from Brandeis University, magna cum laude, in 1988.
 He now lives in New Jersey with his wife and two sons.
 He works at the New York City bureau of The Wall Street Journal.

 Career

 Zuckerman started his journalism career as managing editor of Mergers and Acquisitions Report, a newsletter published by Investment Dealers' Digest.
 He left that position to write for the New York Post covering media companies.
 In 1996, Zuckerman joined The Wall Street Journal as a financial reporter.

 At The Wall Street Journal, Zuckerman covered credit markets and wrote the widely read "Heard on the Street" column.
-Now, as a special reporter in the Money and Investing section, he covers financial trades, hedge funds, private equity firms, the energy revolution, and other investing and business topics.
+As a special reporter in the Money and Investing section, he covers financial trades, hedge funds, private equity firms, the energy revolution, and other investing and business topics.

 Zuckerman appears regularly on CNBC, Fox Business, Yahoo Finance, Bloomberg Television, and various television networks.
-He makes regular appearances on National Public Radio, BBC, ABC Radio, Bloomberg Radio, and radio stations around the globe.
+He regularly appears on National Public Radio, BBC, ABC Radio, Bloomberg Radio, and radio stations around the globe.
 He also gives speeches to business groups on a variety of topics.
 During one year, he spoke to groups in New York, Los Angeles, San Francisco, Houston, Dallas, Las Vegas, Phoenix, Calgary, Montreal, and Niagara Falls.

-In October, 2021, he published A Shot to Save the World: The Inside Story of the Life-or-Death Race for a COVID-19 Vaccine that is about the development of an mRNA vaccine.
+In October 2021, he published A Shot to Save the World: The Inside Story of the Life-or-Death Race for a COVID-19 Vaccine about developing an mRNA vaccine.
 On November 7, 2021, he was featured in an interview with the noted virologists of This Week in Virology, TWiV.